arthurchoung/AmigaNarrator/README.md

 Then, use 'narrator' to convert phonetic text to PCM samples.

+Run 'translator' and 'narrator' with no arguments for a list of options, such as pitch, rate, and so forth.

 The 'say.sh' script is an example for Linux, and will run 'translator', 'narrator', and then play the PCM samples with ALSA using 'aplay'.